Zeiss Batis 40mm f/2 CF – Lens Review

 The size isn’t an issue however as this lens is so light.
 At just 361g it’s around half the weight of the Sony 35mm f/1.4 which weighs 630g.
 Carrying this around all day at a wedding is a breeze.
 The lens hood is a bit of a beast, but I never use the lens hood unless it’s pouring with rain.

 The OLED is a lens feature unique to the Batis range.
 A digital display on the top of the lens showing both the focal distance and depth of field.
-On when the lens is used in manual mode it’s not something I’ve used on the 40mm, but on the 18mm it’s great for zone focusing on the dance floor.
+Out of the box it’s on when the lens is used in manual mode, but can be toggled to be permanently on or off.
+It’s not something I’ve used on the 40mm, but on the 18mm it’s great for zone focusing on the dance floor.

 In short: excellent.
 The 40mm is sharp and continues with the strong contrast and saturation look of the other Zeiss lenses.
 Contrast does seems even stronger on the Batis range which I love and suits my editing style.